 Make sure that the images on your website are not larger than they need to be.
 With the right kind of compression, you can significantly reduce file sizes without noticeably changing the quality of the images.
 You can find out which WordPress Plugins will help you optimize your images in this post.

 Optimize your website for all devices

 Remember that it's not just the desktop version of your website that needs to be fast.
-At least half of internet users use a smartphone, which is why Google now uses the speed of the mobile version of a website as a basis for ranking.
-So you can't avoid improving the loading time of the mobile version of your website if you want to achieve a good ranking.
+At least half of users users have smartphones, which is why Google now uses the speed of the mobile version of a website as a basis for ranking.
+So you can't avoid improving the loading time of the mobile version of your website if you want to rank well.